kburchfiel/cpp_yf2dg/README.md

 1. The [Getting started](https://docs.godotengine.org/en/4.5/tutorials/scripting/cpp/gdextension_cpp_example.html) page within Godot's godot-cpp documentation.

 1. [Version 3.5 of the YF2DG project](https://docs.godotengine.org/en/3.5/getting_started/first_2d_game/03.coding_the_player.html).
-(This was the most recent version of the 'Your First 2D Game documentation' to include C++ code examples.)
+(This was the most recent version of the 'Your First 2D Game documentation' to include C++ code examples.
+It proved very helpful in figuring out which sections of J-Dax's code to present for each corresponding code block.)

 1. The [godot-cpp-template](https://github.com/godotengine/godot-cpp-template?tab=Unlicense-1-ov-file#readme) repository

+This repository seeks to do two useful things with this code:

+1. It lays out the C++ code step by step, similar to how the official tutorial presents GDScript and C# code bit by bit.
+(This repository will also contain completed copies of each C++ file--but it can be tricky, and a bit intimidating, to use those finalized versions as learning aids.)

+1. It includes some updates to J-Dax's code that make it compatible with Godot 4.5.

+1. It contains some additional comments on the code and documentation that you might find helpful in your learning journey.

+A few other notes:

+1. I'm working within Linux Mint, but this guide ought to be helpful for other operating systems also.

+1. My personal reason for working on this project is that I want to learn how to code games entirely in C++ within Godot.
+This is *not* the recommended approach, as GDScript will often allow for faster coding and deployment; it's simply the method that I find the most interesting, though far from the most convenient (or rational!).

 ## Steps: